-Details Impact Mitigation Change to risk in last 12 months Political changes domestically and internationally Political uncertainty could create an environment where investors and businesses are reluctant to make investment decisions.
+Details Impact Mitigation Change to risk in last 12 months Political changes domestically and internationally Political uncertainty, particularly with a General Election due to take place in Ireland by March 2025, could create an environment where investors and businesses are reluctant to make investment decisions.
 Ireland's attractiveness is negatively impacted.
 Uncertainty relating to such events are regularly assessed and considered when reviewing and evaluating our investment strategy.
 We engage with relevant parties to ensure that we are properly briefed on upcoming policy changes and the regulatory implications of political events.
 These matters are brought to our Board's attention and where appropriate, we raise our concerns through relevant channels and advance our views on these issues.
 Our investment strategy is restricted to Ireland.
-The company continues to monitor the geopolitical risks in relation to the ongoing conflict in Ukraine and the impact on both the global and Irish economy.
-STABLE HIGH MEDIUM LOW market - Under s Reduced shareholder returns.
+The company continues to monitor the geopolitical risks such as ongoing conflicts in both Ukraine and the Middle East and the potential impact on both the global and Irish economy.
+STABLE HIGH MEDIUM LOW Dublin real estate market - Under performance of Dublin property relative to other investment sectors or asset classes Reduced shareholder returns.
 Our investment strategy focuses on prime assets in Dublin which have historically outperformed the rest of Ireland over the long term, benefiting from strong occupier demand and investor appetite.
-This is continuously monitored at Investment Committee level and reviewed if necessary, as market conditions change due to rising interest rates and global economic conditions.
-INCREASED HIGH MEDIUM We are actively engaged with key market participants at all times, giving us first-hand knowledge of any market changes.
+This is continuously monitored at Investment Committee level and reviewed if necessary, as market conditions change.
+We are actively engaged with key market participants at all times, giving us first-hand knowledge of any market changes.
 The Company receives quarterly valuation reports from two independent third-party property valuers and the Board receives a quarterly investment report.
-Our Investment Committee meet quarterly to assess the risks and opportunities in the market and monitor how these impact on the execution of our strategy. ⊗ LOW Our investment strategy is always under review and updated annually.
+STABLE HIGH MEDIUM Solution Our Investment Committee meet quarterly to assess the risks and opportunities in the market and monitor how these impact on the execution of our strategy.
+Our investment strategy is always under review and updated annually.
 We adjust our risk profile based on our experience, and internal & external research on the market.